 These pages focus on Senate and its sub-committees.
 Senate is the University's senior deliberative committee and advises the Vice-Chancellor on the University's academic activities, including matters relating to the awarding of degrees.
-To assist it in carrying out its duties, Senate delegates authority for some of its responsibilities to its five sub-committees.
+To assist it in carrying out its duties, Senate delegates authority for some of its responsibilities to its sub-committees.
 These are:

 - Academic Planning Committee (APC)